You might be surprised to learn how many incredible travel destinations are just a few hours’ drive from Portland, Oregon.

 There are far too many possible wine-tasting venues to mention, but wine enthusiasts get their very own free Oregon Wine Touring Guide to help them plan their wine-tasting day trips.

 About an hour south of Portland, day-trippers will find Silver Falls State Park, the largest park in Oregon at more than 9,000 acres.

 The park includes 24 miles of walking trails, 14 miles of horse trails, and a 4-mile bike path.
-The main trail, 8.7-mile Canyon Trail/Trail of Ten Falls, passes 10 waterfalls.
+The main trail, the 8.7-mile Canyon Trail/Trail of Ten Falls, passes ten waterfalls.
 Four of these falls are situated such that the trail passes behind the flow of the falls.